QuantEcon/lecture-source-py/source/rst/samuelson.rst

   !pip install --upgrade quantecon

+This lecture was created jointly with Natasha Watkins.

 Overview
 ========

 This lecture creates non-stochastic and stochastic versions of Paul Samuelson's celebrated multiplier accelerator model :cite:`Samuelson1939`.